UPDATED 10/27/2021

-The assassination of the 35th President of the United States, John Fitzgerald Kennedy, still ranks as one of the most memorable and one of the most hard-hitting presidential assassinations to take place in U.S. history.
-The JFK assassination took place in November 1963 and there are still so many questions with no answers to this day.
-Even in October 2021, the White House announced the delayed release of secret JFK assassination records allegedly, due to COVID-19, so we are still awaiting answers so many years later.
+The assassination of the 35th President of the United States, John Fitzgerald Kennedy, still ranks as one of the most memorable and hard-hitting presidential assassinations to take place in U.S. history.
+The JFK assassination occurred on November 22, 1963 and to this day there remain so many questions with no answers.
+As recently as October 2021, the White House announced the delayed release of secret JFK assassination records, allegedly due to COVID-19, so we are still awaiting answers so many years later.

-An 888-page report from the Warren Commission concluded that Lee Harvey Oswald acted alone and it is pretty much the only thing about the assassination that stands undisputed.
-There has been so much left unsaid, untold, and remains a mystery for who knows how long.
+An 888-page report from the Warren Commission in 1964 concluded that Lee Harvey Oswald acted alone, which is pretty much the only thing about the assassination that stands undisputed.
+There is so much that has been left unsaid, untold, and remains a mystery ever since.
 Here are some unanswered questions from JFK’s assassination we still all wonder about today.

 1. What we know

 On November 22, 1963, JFK and his wife, former first lady Jackie, rode through downtown Dallas in an open convertible when gunshots fired at around 12:30 PM.
-The president is hit in the neck and head and dies soon after.
+The president was hit in the neck and head and died soon after.
 But what else happened?

 RELATED: An Abandoned JFK Terminal From The 1960s Is Being Transformed Into A Hotel